WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.9

-This addon automatically translates strings using machine translation or other components.
+Automatically translates strings using machine translation or other components.

 .. seealso::